flectra-hq/flectra/addons/project/README.md

 ### Real time chats, document sharing, email integration

-Use open chatter to communicate with your team or customers and share comments and documents on tasks and issues.
+Use the chatter to communicate with your team or customers and share comments and documents on tasks and issues.
 Integrate discussion fast with the email integration.